JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

 `scitype(V) = target_scitype(SomeModel)` and samples have length `n`,
 where `n` is the number of observations in `Xnew`.

-If a new model type subtypes `JointProbablistic <: Probabilistic` then implementation of `predict_joint` is compulsory.
+If a new model type subtypes `JointProbabilistic <: Probabilistic` then implementation of `predict_joint` is compulsory.